ChrisW-priv/PersonalVault/notes/Beta distribution.md

 ---
+title: Beta distribution
+description: The beta distribution is a family of continuous probability distributions
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: The beta distribution is a family of continuous probability distributions defined on the closed interval from 0 to 1, characterized by shape parameters alpha and beta.
-tags: []
-title: Beta distribution
 ---

 ## Definition